psamuels00/artwork/README.md

 - _Maybe_ add descriptions for each project image

 **Performance**
-- Implement a cache policy for many file types.
+- Consider the recommendations provided by, esp a cacheing policy
+  - Google's PageSpeed Insights
+  - Catchpoint's Webpage Test